jamiegau/cinema-catcher-app/README.md

 ```
 sudo docker-compose down
 ```
-Update the server to latest version of the containers by using the `update.sh` script.
+Update the server to latest version of the containers by using the `update.sh` script (make sure you `chmod 755 update.sh`, so you can execute it as a command first).
 It will shutdown, pull latest containers, update the database if required,  bring the catcher containers back up and delete any older container file left behind.
 All in one command.
 ```
 sudo update.sh
 ```